 Disclaimer: This is not medical advice on types of medication, dosages, or anything else out of my wheelhouse!
 This is simply mom-to-mom advice on successful ways to administer medications or supplements that you have been prescribed for littles who know how to put up a good fight.

-Top Tips for Oral Meds
+Top Tips for Giving Oral Medication to Kids

 Decrease Volume if Possible

 Something I’ve learned is that lots of oral meds come in both liquid and pill form.
 Often, a liquid medication is a very high volume compared to the alternative.
 There is a medication my son has to take that is 5mls of liquid, but when I requested it in pill form, it was only half of a small tab.
 This made it much easier to crush and mix so I only had less than 2mls to give to my son.
 It is always easier to give less volume!
 If you’d like to give your child medication as a crushed pill, ask your doctor if it is available in that form rather than liquid.

 In order to be able to cut and crush pills effectively, you’ll need a couple small items.
 I think these are good staples to keep in the medicine cabinet anyway!
 We use this pill cutter to cut pills as needed, and this easy pill crusher to grind them into a fine powder.
 I have seen many pharmacies and grocery stores also carry these tools- usually on a little endcap or display that also has pill organizers and other products.

 First, cut the pills to the specified dose.
 Never guess on this and try to figure it out- if your doctor has prescribed a medication, the dose should be on the bottle.
 If you are trying to convert the dose liquid-to-pill, ask the doctor or pharmacist!!

 Then, crush the pill in the pill crusher.
 I usually screw it on and off several times to crush it nice and fine with no clumps.
 This gives it a better texture for your kiddo and also makes it easier to come through the syringe.